-The Senior Leadership Team on site and the Service Lead have overall responsibility for ensuring that the anti-bullying policy is followed by all members of staff and that the service upholds its duty to promote the safety and well-being of all young people.
-They must ensure bullying is logged, incidents are reviewed and acted upon.
-Bullying trends should be analysed and be reported via governance.
+The Senior Leadership Team on site and the Service Lead have overall responsibility for ensuring that the anti-bullying policy is understood and followed by all members of staff and that the service upholds its duty to promote the safety and well-being of all young people.
+They must ensure children when arriving at the school/college understand that we do not tolerate bullying through induction and ensure children know what to do when they have concerns, bullying is logged on the Engage system, incidents are reviewed and acted upon.
+Bullying trends should be analysed, appropriate actions taken to address findings and reported via governance.
+They should monitor MyConcern to ensure safeguarding concerns which could be construed as bullying are cross referenced and recorded on Engage